nickjj/plutus/src/importers/README.md

 - The date is column 0 `Fri, 03/01/2024`
 - The amount is column 7 `(12.00)`
-- The note is column 3 `Invoice`
+- The description is column 3 `Invoice`
-- The category mapping is column 4 `Business Expenses:DigitalOcean`

 #### Chase Checking (bank)